garrandall/popular-music-data/tracks/chickenhead-project-pat.md

 ridin Cady truck wit dvd
 a flock of broads follow me
-from the club to break they knees knowin that's all i want straight out tha club tha rest ain't smellin right the last thang on they mind is freshin up
+from the club to break they knees knowin that's all I want straight out tha club tha rest ain't smellin right the last thang on they mind is freshin up